psahni/aws_saa_prep/kubernetis/12_security.md

 * As soon as a module allows the requests, it is served

-* Control access to resources in kubernetes clustere
+* Control access to resources in kubernetes cluster
 * Apply Policies and rules
 * kube/config configuration
 * `kubectl config view`